Caroline Bithell

 Research interests

-• Traditional and contemporary music in Corsica
+• Traditional music of Corsica

 • Traditional music of Georgia (Caucasus)